 What colors are in your home?

-Strangely, a lot of browns, black dark red, green, and animal prints.
-I’ve never really cared that much about home decor, so it’s pretty basic.
-Pale walls, boring carpet with Chinese accents all over.
+Strangely, many brown, black, dark red, green, and animal prints appear.
+I’ve never cared much about home decor, so it’s pretty basic.
+Pale walls, dull carpet with Chinese accents all over.

 What colors are in your workspace?